joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/about-local-sql-databases.md

 A relational database is a mechanism for storing (and retrieving) data on a computer.
-Data is organized into tables: rows represent records or items, and columns (sometimes called “fields”) divide each record into individual values.
+Data is organized into tables: rows represent records or items, and columns (sometimes called "fields") divide each record into individual values.
-For example, an address book application could contain a “friends” table.
+For example, an address book application could contain a "friends" table.
 Each row in the table would represent a single friend stored in the database.
-The table’s columns would represent data such as first name, last name, birth date, and so forth.
+The table's columns would represent data such as first name, last name, birth date, and so forth.
 For each friend row in the table, the database stores a separate value for each column.